 The PapersFirst database provides access to individual papers presented at conferences worldwide, PapersFirst is a major new research aid, covering every congress, symposium, exposition, workshop, and meeting added to The British Library Document Supply Centre's vast proceedings collection since October 1993.

-Published in Philadelphia from 1728 through 1800, The Pennsylvania Gazette is considered The New York Times of the 18th century.
-It provides the reader with a first-hand view of colonial America, the American Revolution and the New Republic, and offers important social, political and cultural perspectives of each of the periods.
-Thousands of articles, editorials, letters, news items and advertisements cover the Western Hemisphere, from the Canadian Maritime Provinces, through the West Indies and North and South America, presenting a detailed glimpse of issues and lifestyles of the times.
-Also included is the full-text of such important writings as the Declaration of Independence, the Constitution, Letters from a Farmer, Thomas Payne`s Common Sense, The Federalist Papers and much more.
+The Pennsylvania Gazette, published 1728-1800, provides a first-hand view of colonial America, the American Revolution, and the New Republic by offering social, political, and cultural perspectives within each period.
+It includes articles, editorials, letters, news items, and advertisements covering the Western Hemisphere, and the full text of writings such as the Declaration of Independence, the Constitution, Letters from a Farmer, Thomas Payne's Common Sense, and The Federalist Papers.